macrocosm-os/data-universe/docs/dynamic_desirability.md

 2. Label weights must sum to between 0 and 1.
     - This comes as a consequence of the previous condition: at most a validator can choose to use 100% of their voting power to specify labels and associated label weights.

-3. Each label weight must be in an increment of 0.1.
-    - This is done to incentivize maximization of validator voting power - spreading weight across too many labels weakens the strength of each individual label choice.
-    - As a byproduct of this rule, the maximum number of incentivized labels a validator can specify is 10.

-4. Weights must be from subnet data sources: Reddit or X.
+2. Weights must be from subnet data sources: Reddit, X, or YouTube.